hasii2011/pyut/README.md

 _Some Updates_

+* Mermaid Support
+* Better support for Python code import
 * Better support for orthogonal lines
 * New Orthogonal layout
 * An improved PDF and image generation capability
 * Additional display options for UML diagrams
 * More preferences externalized through preferences
-* Updated to Python 3.10.6 and wxPython 4.2
+* Updated to Python 3.10.10 and wxPython 4.2
 * Improved L & F for mac OS X
 * Source code completely re-organized for maintainability